CastleLabs/ChatBot-Training/NEWtraining.md

    - **Real-time Status:**
      > Provide standard hours/caveats, then "For live updates, call (845) 469-2116."
    - **Complaints:**
-     > Provide a genuine apology, give our current hours for the seaon, then "To speak with someone about your issue, please call (845) 469-2116."
+     > Provide a genuine apology, give our current hours for the season, then "To speak with someone about your issue, please call (845) 469-2116."

 ---